arbal/awesome-stars/README.md

 ## JavaScript

+- [QuickBox/QB](https://github.com/QuickBox/QB) - QuickBox is much more than a ‘seedbox installer script’, it is a simplistic approach to achieving easy seedbox and services management from a beautifully designed dashboard.
+Allowing users the ability to interact with their seedbox and server on a professional grade level.
 - [HaveAGitGat/Tdarr](https://github.com/HaveAGitGat/Tdarr) - Tdarr - Distributed transcode automation using FFmpeg/HandBrake + Audio/Video library analytics + video health checking (Windows, macOS, Linux & Docker)
 - [maildev/maildev](https://github.com/maildev/maildev) - :mailbox: SMTP Server + Web Interface for viewing and testing emails during development.
 - [Budibase/budibase](https://github.com/Budibase/budibase) - Budibase is a free and open-source development platform that helps you build internal apps on your own infrastructure, in minutes, not months  🚀